ruff-drivers/ruff-v1-usb-audio-manager/readme.md

 ```
 stop()
 ```
-Stop to read data, until call start().
+Stop to capture data, until call start().

 ```
 close()
 ```
 close audio device, and can not start anymore.
-For restart to read, you should create a other Alsa Capture object.
+For restart to read, you should create a other Capture object.

 ####Playback mode

 ```
 Playback(options)
 ```
-Create an Alsa Playback object.
+Create a player object.

 ```
 feed(buffer)
 ```
-feed buffer data to Alsa Writer.
+feed buffer data to player object.

 ```
 close()
 ```
-close audio device, and can not start anymore.
-For restart to write, you should create a other Alsa Playback object.
+Close audio device, and can not start anymore.
+For restart to write, you should create a other player object.

 ###Events